 - The taxation year for all individuals and personal service corporations is the calendar year, ending December 31st.
 A corporation can choose any fiscal year as long as it remains consistent - Income tax is calculated as per these steps: - 1.
-Calculating all sources of income - 2.
-Making allowable deductions - 3.
-Calculating the gross or basic tax payable - 4.
-Claiming various tax credits and arriving at net tax payable - 5.
+Calculate all sources of income - 2.
+Make allowable deductions - 3.
+Calculate the gross or basic tax payable - 4.
+Claim various tax credits on tax payable - 5.
 Calculate net tax payable - Types of income: - 1.
 Employment income taxed on a gross receipt basis - 2.
 Capital property income dividends and interest - 3.
 Business income taxed on a net income basis - 4.
 Capital gains and losses